-This article describes two scenarios that occur when the Lync client cannot establish a trust relationship with resources that require a secure TLS connection.
+This article describes two scenarios that occur when the Microsoft Lync client can't establish a trust relationship with resources that require a secure TLS connection.

 When a user tries to sign in to Microsoft Lync in a Lync Server 2013 environment for the first time, she receives the following message in a dialog box: